 Easy to grow, requiring very little care, ideal choice for novice gardeners.
 Plant in well drained, rich soil in full sun or partial shade.
 Water and feed regularly during the growing season to prevent tip dieback and preserve its perfect form.
 Allow soil to dry out in between regular watering schedule.
 Water very sparingly during the dormant season… – See more at: How to Grow and Care for Aloe aristata.

-Aloe aristata is indigenous to South Africa and Lesotho.
-The Pondo people use the juice of Lace Aloe mixed with water to wash their bodies… – See more at: Lace Aloe Juice to Refresh Body and Mind.
+The Pondo people use the juice of Lace Aloe mixed with water to wash their bodies for its tonic and refreshing effect.